pmangione/Tech-Academy-Projects/LiveProject/README.md

 In Views folder for the home student listing page, I built a method which allows the current location of a bootcamp student to display on the website with spaces between separate words.
 This method is necessary because the current location is an Enumeration property with values that are stored with no spaces.  <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/DisplayEnumLocationValueWithSpaces.cs">CODE SNIPPET OF VIEW MODEL CLASS</a>
 <bR><bR><br>

-DATABASE
+DATABASE <BR>
 In the Models folder, I added a DateTime property called HiredDate to the class which tracked the hiring information for each student.  <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/AddHireDateToStudentJobHiredRecords.cs">CODE SNIPPET OF ADDED DATETIME PROPERTY</a>
 <br><br>
 Because this application uses the Code First Entity Framework, the change to this class also involved a change to the database structure.
-Therefore, I also ran a database migration using an updated configuration file in which I added test hire dates.  <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/AddDateTimeTestDataForDatabaseMigration.cs">CODE SNIPPET ADDED TEST DATA</a>
+Therefore, I also ran a database migration using an updated configuration file in which I added test hire dates.  <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/AddDateTimeTestDataForDatabaseMigration.cs">CODE SNIPPET OF ADDED TEST DATA</a>